 “Mob code review is a software development approach where the whole team reviews on the same thing, at the same time, in the same space, and at the same computer.”

-The following slides summarize our evolution regarding code review, the issues we encountered and the pros/cons of this practice.
+These slides summarize our evolution regarding code review, the issues we encountered and the pros/cons of this practice.

 As usual, there is no silver bullet, it may be useful (or not) in your own work context :)